GDPR Compliance

 • In contrast to other tools, we never store cookie, IP address or user agent information from your users in case they trigger exceptions or errors.
 This reduces the time to fix a problem if you need this information for debugging, but conforms to Datensparsamkeit, by not storing too much information.

-• We review custom variables transmitted by you explicitly to Tideways based on their names and may decide to send configuration to the daemon to delete them on the daemon already, if we think they contain personal data unless you sign a data processing agreement with us.
-We will inform you about the steps we take.
+• We review custom variables transmitted by you explicitly to Tideways based on their names and may decide to send configuration to the daemon to delete them on the daemon already.

 In case your account is in lockdown mode, then in addition to our filtering of potential personal data, Tideways will: